Paclitaxel and carboplatin (PC, CarboTaxol)

 Increased risk of infection

 Increased risk of getting an infection is due to a drop in white blood cells.
-Symptoms include a change in temperature, aching muscles, headaches, feeling cold and shivery and generally feeling unwell.
-You might have other symptoms depending on where the infection is, for example an infection in your wee (urine) or in your throat and lungs.
+Symptoms include a change in temperature, aching muscles, cough, headaches, feeling cold and shivery, pain or burning feeling when weeing, or generally feeling unwell.
+You might have other symptoms depending on where the infection is.

 Infections can sometimes be life threatening.
 You should contact your advice line urgently if you think you have an infection.

-Breathless and looking pale
+Breathlessness and looking pale

 You might be breathless and look pale due to a drop in red blood cells.
 This is called anaemia.